adorsys/XS2A-Sandbox/docs/running-modelbank.md

 ---

----

-**Note2:**
-If you clone master branch or tag version of ModelBank you should run service with commands like `docker-compose up` or `make run`.

----

 3.Build and run the project:

 You can build and run ModelBank in two ways - with a docker command or with Makefile commands.